 Prof. Stéphanie Laulhé Shaelou

-Prof. Stéphanie Laulhé Shaelou has been actively involved in teaching, research and knowledge transfer in Europe for the past fifteen years.
+Prof. Stéphanie Laulhé Shaelou has been actively involved in teaching, research and knowledge transfer in Europe for the past eighteen years.
 Based in Cyprus for most of her career, her teaching and research focus primarily on multiple aspects of European law in an interdisciplinary setting, with a particular focus on fundamental rights including in times of crisis and their future development.
 She has lectured, researched, supervised and transferred knowledge at the undergraduate and postgraduate level in several universities throughout Europe including in the UK.
 French born and educated in Law and Linguistics (two separate degrees, University of Paris), she then went on to do her LLM and PhD in Law in the UK (University of Leicester), in the broad area of EU law and European integration.
-She joined the University of Central Lancashire, Cyprus (UCLan Cyprus) upon its creation, in September 2012 and has played an increasingly important role in the University’s development ever since, culminating with the responsibility of Head of the School of Law and research and quality assurance lead for the University since 2016.
+She joined the University of Central Lancashire, Cyprus (UCLan Cyprus) upon its creation, in September 2012 and has played an increasingly important role in the University’s development ever since, culminating with the responsibility of Head of the School of Law since 2016 and Quality Assurance Chair for the University (2016-19).
 Since June 2017, she is a Professor of European Law and Reform.
-She supervises numerous LLM dissertations as well as PhDs in fields related to her own research including on the financial crisis, migration crisis, Brexit studies and other current issues in EU law.
-View her full academic profile at http://www.uclancyprus.ac.cy/en/courses/school-law/academics/dr-stephanie-laulhe-shaelou
+Since September 2019, she is the Research and Innovation Committee Chair for the University.
+She supervises LLM dissertations, PhD and post-doctoral studies in fields related to her own research including on the financial crisis, migration crisis, Brexit studies and other current issues in EU law.